thuduc/jdplus-main-python-microservices-refactoring/README.md

-# Proof-of-concept: Refactor existing Python codebase into microservices using Claude Code
+## GenAI Proof of Concept: refactor existing Python codebase into microservices
-JDemetra+ (toolkit for seasonal adjustment and time series analysis) Python source repo is located at https://github.com/thuduc/jdplus-main-java2python

-This POC is to evaluate Claude Code (an agentic coding tool from Anthropic: https://www.anthropic.com/claude-code) for its ability to refactor an existing Python codebase into a set of modular microservices.
+The purpose of this proof of concept is to find out if an LLM can take an existing complex Python codebase and refactor it into microservices.
+The project we will be using for this PoC is the JDemetra+ Python version of the project: https://github.com/thuduc/jdplus-main-java2python

+### LLM & AI Tool
+* LLM used: Claude Opus 4 (best coding LLM) - https://www.anthropic.com/claude/opus
+* AI tool used: Claude Code (best coding CLI due to its integration with Clause 4 LLMs) - https://www.anthropic.com/claude-code

-#### Conversion Process:
+### Conversion Process:
-* Step 1 - use a reasoning LLM that's able to analyze an existing code repository, then put together a comprehensive refactoring plan to refactor the entire project's codebase into microservices.
-We used Anthropic's Claude Opus 4 LLM for our reasoning LLM.
-We chose Opus 4 over OpenAI's ChatGPT o3 (advanded reasoning) and Google Gemini 2.5 Pro (reasoning) due to its advanced ability to analyze code.
+* Step 1 - use Claude Code (together with Opus 4 LLM) to analyze an existing project's codebase, then ask it to put together a comprehensive refactoring plan to refactor into microservices.
-* Step 2 - developer verifies the refactoring plan and modifies the plan (or engage with Claude Code to modify the plan) if needed.
+* Step 2 - developer verifies the refactoring plan and modifies the plan as needed.
+Developer could use Claude Code and iterate through this process until the plan is ready.
-* Step 3 - use this refactoring plan (see MICROSERVICES_REFACTORING_PLAN.md) with Claude Code (together with Claude Opus 4 LLM, known as the most advanded model for agentic coding tasks) to implement all tasks in all phases defined in the plan.
+* Step 3 - use this refactoring plan (see [MICROSERVICES_REFACTORING_PLAN.md](MICROSERVICES_REFACTORING_PLAN.md)) in Claude Code (together with Claude Opus 4 LLM) to implement all phases in the plan.

+### Conversion Results
-The Python microservices refactoring effort took Claude Code about 2 hours to complete.
-Claude Code created 1 common Python library and 8 microservices.
-The library and 8 microservices reside under microservices/ folder.
+* The refactoring effort took Claude Code about 2 hours to complete
+* The original codebase was refactored into 8 microservices, each with its own Dockerfile.
+These microservices reside under microservices/ folder.

-Claude Code provided the following optional infrastructure tasks that could be implemented later, depending on the targeted compute (in our example, Kubernetes is the proposed compute):
+* Claude Code also provided the following optional infrastructure tasks that could be implemented later, depending on the targeted compute (in our example, Kubernetes is the proposed compute):
   - API Gateway - Request routing, authentication, rate limiting
   - Service Registry - Service discovery and health checking
   - Inter-service Communication - Set up message queues (RabbitMQ/Kafka)